Paths to Adventure

 How it Ended

 About closing Webdot Studio… It was a stressful decision, but not a particularly difficult one to make.
 An ongoing joke in my social circles was that I wanted to “retire” before I turned 35 years old.
 So, I did!
+Technically.

 I spent six months carefully transitioning every client to appropriate third party services, with the exception of a handful of clients with services based in charity, community service, and public assistance.
 Several of those I still maintain free of charge to this day.